ReveRoyl/ReveRoyl.github.io/source/_posts/master project.md

 X.shape gives (n_epochs, n_channels, n_times) corresponding to (batches, pixels,channels)  of images

+Apart for optimizer, scheduler may help a lot with providing a dynamic learning rate.

 ### impression

 As I tried to apply regularization at the same time.
 It is important to bear in mind, if we give a momentum in SGD (about 0.9), we can easily apply L2 regularization when the weight_decay is larger than 0.